How to start your own podcast!

 In order to create a professional piece of cover art you might consider using

 This is your one stop shop to having access to all types of freelancers!
-This is where we found someone to create our logo and also where later we would source an audio expert to master our podcasts.
-Until Torrell later learnt how to do it himself!
+This is where you can find someone to create your logo and also where you can source an audio expert to master your podcasts (if you want).
+Torrell edits our podcasts and he also created our podcast art on photoshop!

 You’ve got your name, and you’ve got your logo; you’re now ready for step two.